tarikh03/K2View-Academy/articles/DPM/02_Admin_Module/15_6_Discovery_Create_New_Interface.md

 <p>Table Name Inclusion Pattern (Regex)</p>
 </td>
 <td width="785">
-<p>Refine your search further by telling the system to include specific tables.
-For example, you can include the database tables for all instances of “ACCOUNT.” </p>
+<p>Refine your search further by telling the system to include specific tables, using regex.
+For example, you can include the database tables for all tables that their name matches the regular expression “ACCOUNT.” </p>
 </td>
 </tr>
 <tr>